 - B3.
-The Applicant must take all reasonable steps to minimise dust generated during all works authorised by this consent. - B4.
-During construction, the Applicant must ensure that: - (a) exposed surfaces and stockpiles are suppressed by regular watering; - (b) all trucks entering or leaving the site with loads have their loads covered; - (c) trucks associated with the development do not track dirt onto the public road; - (d) public roads used by these trucks are kept clean; and - (e) land stabilisation works are carried out progressively on site to minimise exposed surfaces.
+The Applicant must take all reasonable steps to minimise dust generated during all construction and operation activities authorised by this consent. - B4.
+The Applicant must ensure that: - (a) exposed surfaces and stockpiles are suppressed by regular watering; - (b) all trucks entering or leaving the site with loads have their loads covered; - (c) trucks associated with the development do not track dirt onto the public road; and - (d) land stabilisation works are carried out progressively on site to minimise exposed surfaces.